Farnham Maxwell Lyte: Société Ramond

-In 1864 Maxwell-Lyte was among the founders of the Société Ramond, a learned society devoted to the ethnographic and scientific study of the Pyrenees.
+In 1864, Lyte was among the founders of the Société Ramond, a learned society devoted to the ethnographic and scientific study of the Pyrenees.
 Although he did not take part in the initial meeting at the hôtel des Voyageurs in Gavarnie attended by Henry Russell, Charles Packe, and Émilien Frossard and his two sons, he attended the second meeting at Frossard's house in Bagnères-de-Bigorre.
-At this meeting the rules for admittance were laid down, the society was given its name, and executive positions were decided upon; Maxwell-Lyte was chosen as the society's first vice-president.
+At this meeting the rules for admittance were laid down, the society was given its name, and executive positions were decided upon; Maxwell Lyte was chosen as the society's first vice-president.
 It was on the initiative of the Société Ramond that the observatory on the Pic du Midi de Bigorre was built.
-Before its construction, Maxwell-Lyte had carried out observations with a large telescope, and made photographs of the eclipse of the sun of 18 July 1860.
+Before its construction, Lyte had carried out observations with a large telescope, and made photographs of the eclipse of the sun of 18 July 1860.
 He also made meteorological readings, determining the average temperature of Bagnères-de-Bigorre over two years of recordings.

 Later years

-Maxwell-Lyte gave up photography when he moved with his family to Dax.
+Maxwell Lyte gave up photography when he moved with his family to Dax.
 Returning to his original profession as a mining engineer, he bought the sulphur springs of Moudang and a salt mine in Dax, but these were failures.
 He died suddenly in 1906 at his residence at 60 Finborough Road, South Kensington, London, and was buried at St Mary The Boltons, Kensington.
 In its review of the year 1906, the British Journal of Photography noted his death and offered the following estimation of his contribution to photographic processing:

 The death of Farnham Maxwell Lyte deprives photography of one of its early workers, though his active connection with photography lasted only about sixteen years – from 1854 to 1870.
 His most notable achievement in photographic process was, however, the invention of the so-called "honey" process, by which the wet collodion plate could be retained in workable condition for several days ...
 Mr. Lyte was also one of the first to point out the danger to photographs of "anti-chlor" impurities in mounts.
 He was the originator of the present borax and phosphate toning baths and the introducer of iodine into collodion emulsion for better color rendering.

+Personal life

+In 1851, Lyte married Eleanora Julia Bolton (1828–1896), a daughter of Cornelius H. Bolton, of Faithlegg, County Waterford, with whom he had five children.
+In 1894, their son Cecil Henry Maxwell Lyte married the Hon.
+Mary Lucy Agnes Stourton, a daughter of Alfred Stourton, 23rd Baron Mowbray and his wife Mary Margaret Corbally.